 Step-by-step to get the conversation going.

 You've heard of Active Listening, but have you heard of Motivational Listening?
-The goal of Motivational Listening is for your Fellow Human, the speaker, to exit the conversation feeling better about themselves than when they entered.
-Motivational Listening is a defined process to connect with another person, aka the speaker, by intentionally building rapport quickly, even with those we have never met.
+The goal of Motivational Listening is for your Fellow Human to exit the conversation feeling better about themselves than when they entered by intentionally building rapport quickly.

 Motivational Listening is similar to "Active Listening" in that it involves paying attention, avoiding distractions, monitoring your body language, and audible clues to indicate you are participating in the conversation.
 But Motivational Listening takes it one step further with the main goal of truly recognizing your Fellow Human and making them feel remarkable.